 The Group remuneration policy is reviewed every year.
 It is defined by the General management upon proposal of the Group Human Resources Division.
-The Board of Directors approves this policy, after examining the Compensation Committee's recommendation.
+The Board of Directors approves this policy, after examining the recommendation of the Compensation Committee.

-The Group remuneration policy, in particular with regard to the categories of staff whose activities have a significant impact on the Group's risk profile (hereinafter "regulated staff"), is applied to Societe Generale as well as to the entities it controls, in France and throughout the world.
-The policy applied to the regulated staff is adapted outside France in order to comply with local regulations.
-The Group's rules are prevalent, except when local regulations are more stringent.
+The Group remuneration policy, in particular with regard to the categories of staff whose activities have a significant impact on the Group's risk profile (hereinafter "regulated population"), is applied to Societe Generale as well as to the entities it controls, in France and throughout the world.
+The policy applied to the regulated population is adapted outside France in order to comply with local regulations.
+The Group's rules prevail, except when local regulations are more stringent.